antelle/keyboard-auto-type/README.md

 ## Status

 The library is WIP, so the API is not stable now.
-Detailed feature status:
+Tests may be not complete, but basic stuff on macOS and Windows should work, Linux is coming soon.

+## Features

 |                            | macOS                      | Windows                 | Linux |
 |----------------------------|----------------------------|-------------------------|-------|